qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/application/simulator.rst

       "SIMULATOR_CLASSPATH" : ["../selenium/selenium-java-client-driver.jar", "../rhino/js.jar"]
     }

-The "settings" section of the "simulation-run" job configures where the AUT is located and how to reach the Selenium RC server that will launch the test browser and run the test commands.
+The "settings" section of the "simulation-run" job configures where the AUT is located and how to reach the Selenium server that will launch the test browser and run the test commands.
-The following example shows the minimum configuration needed to build a Simulator application that will test the source version of the current library in Firefox 3 using a Selenium RC server instance running on the same machine (localhost):
+The following example shows the minimum configuration needed to launch a Simulator application that will test the source version of the current application in Firefox 3 using a Selenium server instance running on the same machine (localhost):

 ::